StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 1. The game is an effective learning tool and successfully introduces the basic concepts of quantum computing to university students.
 The difference between the Pre and Post test scores and the _Average Normalized Gain_ of 0.7 indicates a substantial improvement in the players' knowledge after playing the game.

 2. The average time it took players to complete the game - excluding the quiz - was 18 minutes.
-This is a good indication that the game is short and can be played during a university lecture or when the student has limited time.
+This is a good indication that the game is short and can be played during a university lecture (as an educational tool) or when the student has limited time.

 3. The game is enjoyable, and the players found the mechanics simple and casual.
 The navigation works well and is predictable.
 The state of the application was flawless and was updating correctly.